 Now let’s create the gathers.
 Grab a thread with one hand and push the tulle fabric over with the other hand.

 Continue until the gathers are evenly distributed and each rectangle is about 1/4 of the upper tier’s length.
-I like to add 2 inches to that measurement, because the ruffles will overlap.
+I like to add 2 inches to that measurement, because the ruffles will overlap by 1″ and because you also need to make room for error.

 Step 6 – finish the tulle part of the skirt

-Now the fun part – remove the basting stitches!
-I actually enjoy this step.
+Here comes the fun part – removing the basting stitches!
+I actually enjoyed this step.
+The contrasting color thread you used in Step 5 helps a lot.

 Next, to maximize the fluffiness of this DIY tiered tulle skirt, I gathered each tulle layer individually.
 Just run a basting stitch at the top of each tulle layer and gather them to fit the waistband casing.